APNewsBreak: New Orleans to take down Confederate statues

-New Orleans were preparing to begin removing the first of four prominent Confederate monuments early Monday, the latest Southern institution to sever itself from symbols viewed by many as a representation racism and white supremacy.
+Workers in New Orleans began removing the first of four prominent Confederate monuments early Monday, the latest Southern institution to sever itself from symbols viewed by many as a representation racism and white supremacy.

 Workers who were inspecting the statue ahead of its removal could be seen wearing flak jackets and helmets.
 Police officers watched the area from atop the parking garage of a nearby hotel.